Study Medicine In UK For International Students

 Challenges and Considerations

-Take time to learn about the UK's National Health Service (NHS).
+Learn about the UK's National Health Service (NHS).
 Understanding how it works will help you in your medical training.

 Feeling homesick is normal.
 Try to stay connected with friends and family.
 Use the support services at your university, like counselling or student groups, to help you through tough times.